Discover the best RV rental in Palmer, AK!

-The first thing visitors notice when arriving with an RV rental in Palmer, AK is the magnificent vista of mountain ranges to the north, east and south of the city.
+The first thing visitors arriving in their Palmer rental RV see is the magnificent vista of mountain ranges to the north, east and south of Palmer.
 These mountains are part of the Chugach Range and surround the Matanuska-Susitna Valley, which envelopes both Palmer and nearby Wasilla.
 Palmer sits alongside the Matanuska River to its east, and is accessed via Alaska Highway 1.

 Palmer is home to the Mat-Su Miners, a collegiate level baseball team that has won two National Baseball Congress championships (in 1987 and 1997), as well as the Valley Steelers, a semi-pro football team.
-Games are played at Hermon Brothers Field on the Alaska State Fairgrounds (the Miners) and at Palmer High School (the Steelers).
+Games are played at Hermon Brothers Field on the State Fairgrounds (the Miners) and at Palmer High School (the Steelers).
 Palmer also hosts the Alaska Raceway Park, where viewers can watch car racing and other auto events.